-Brene Brown’s Take on Privilege, Inclusion & Diversity
+Brene Brown’s Take on Privilege

 Meeting celebrities does not change your life.
 99% of the time.
 I haven’t seen any actual science backing this, but with social media flooding us with every single celebrity sighting, I’ve contributed my most recent (annoying selfie) meetup.